Inference based on Kotlarski's Identity

 where $\Phi$ is the cumulative distribution function of the standard normal distribution.
 Our confidence band for the density function of $X$ is given by the $I$-restriction of

 where $\mathbf{B}_{q+1,\eta}(f)$ is defined in (\ref{eq:bq}).

 A practical procedure to obtain this confidence band is outlined as Algorithm \ref{algorithm:main} below.
-While this algorithm prescribes a general procedure, we also elaborate on details of practical considerations in Appendix \ref{sec:practical}, where we introduce the Hermite orthonormal sieve (Appendix \ref{sec:sieve}), propose concrete choice rules for the tuning parameters (Appendix \ref{sec:tuning_parameters}), and present a more concrete algorithm for these sieve and tuning parameters (Appendix \ref{sec:implementation}).
+While this algorithm prescribes a general procedure, we also elaborate on details of practical considerations in Section \ref{sec:practical}, where we introduce the Hermite orthonormal sieve (Section \ref{sec:sieve}), propose concrete choice rules for the tuning parameters (Section \ref{sec:tuning_parameters}), and present a more concrete algorithm for these sieve and tuning parameters (Section \ref{sec:implementation}).